Summary: in this tutorial, you will learn how to use the Oracle GROUP BY

 Code language: SQL (Structured Query Language) (sql)

-The following statement returns the number of orders by customers:
+function to return the number of orders by customers:

 SELECT